diyaash0/diyaash0/README.md

 ## Hi there 👋

 # 💫 About Me:
 I’m a BTech AIML student who enjoys building machine learning and full-stack projects focused on real-world problem solving.
-I’m currently working on projects involving ML models, backend development, and end-to-end systems, and I’m open to collaborating on open-source work in these areas.
-I’m actively learning deep learning concepts, backend testing, and deployment workflows, and I’m always looking to improve model performance and engineering best practices.
-You can ask me about machine learning fundamentals, Python projects, or building simple full-stack applications.
-I enjoy turning complex problems into simple, working solutions
+I’m currently working on projects involving ML models, backend development, APIs, and end-to-end systems.
+I’m actively learning deep learning concepts, backend testing, API development, and deployment workflows, and I’m always looking to improve model performance, code quality, and problem-solving skills.
+I’m also exploring how to build AI-driven applications and scalable backend systems.
+I’m focused on building efficient, real-world AI and backend systems, with an interest in improving performance and scalability.

+You can ask me about machine learning fundamentals, Python projects, APIs, or building simple full-stack applications.
+I enjoy turning complex problems into simple, working solutions.

 ## 🌐 Socials: